-Leasehold land

-- Straight Line over 125 Years

-Leasehold buildings

-- Straight Line over 19 and 20 Years

-Furniture and equipment

-- Straight Line over 5 and 10 Years
+Leasehold land Leasehold buildings Furniture and equipment Straight Line over 125 YearsStraight Line over 19 and 20 YearsStraight Line over 5 and 10 Years

-Other fixed assets

-- No Depreciation - See Below
+Other fixed assets - No Depreciation - See Below

 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
 Impairment losses are recognised in the Statement of financial activities.